hamjongseok/TIL/linux/born2beroot.md

   strongly encouraged to review together the work that was turned in, in order to identify any mistakes that shouldn't be repeated in the future.

-Preliminaries
+Preliminaries 사전준비

-If cheating is suspected, the evaluation stops here.
+- If cheating is suspected, the evaluation stops here.
 Use the "Cheat" flag to report it.
 Take this decision calmly, wisely, and please, use this button with caution.

 Preliminary tests